 5. Jermaine Dupri

 Jermaine jumped on a plant-based diet after he did a master juice cleanse that left him revitalized.
 He wasn’t about to give up his newfound energy, so he went vegan cold turkey.
 Today, PETA and Jermaine encourage us to “Feel the Beats.
 Lose the Meats.
 Go Vegan.”
-He’s also a business mogul investing in veggie based companies left and right.
+He’s a vegan hip hop artist and also a business mogul investing in veggie based companies left and right.
 His latest venture is co-ownership of Slush Naturals Company.

 6. Erykah Badu

 Erykah is the ultimate hip hop wellness guru.
 She went vegetarian in 1989 and vegan in 1997 and never looked back.
-She appeared in the famous documentary “Holistic Wellness for the Hip-Hop Generation with Common,” where she advocated for holistic approaches to health, including veganism.
+She appeared in the famous documentary “Holistic Wellness for the Hip-Hop Generation with Common,” where she advocated for holistic wellness for the hip hop generation, including veganism.
 She backs Queen Afua’s products and continually works with Supa Nova Slom and Method Man to spread the black vegan movement.

 Will.i.am started his vegan journey to improve his cholesterol.
-Since switching, he’s been a big advocate for veganism, animal rights, and food justice on his social media hashtag #vegang.
+Since switching, he’s one of the best known vegan rappers and hip hop vegan celebrities, and has been a big advocate for veganism, animal rights, and food justice on his social media hashtag #vegang.
 He loves cooking, and his black-eyed pea taco recipe and vegan chocolate coconut date bars are big hits on This Morning and Channel 4 Cooking.

 After winning Rap Single of the Year at the 1999 Billboard Music Awards for “Who Dat,” Solé became disenchanted with the industry and let go of her record label.
 She embarked on a spiritual journey that transformed her into a plant-based nutritionist and spiritual hip hop artist.
 After a 20 year hiatus, Solé is back to rhyming.
 “Pranayama” is straight up lyrical nutrition, playing on themes of yoga, presence, consciousness, and enlightenment.